 Fax +44 (0)114 222 3458

 email : email@example.com

-The other module I teach in the department is an Introduction to Econometrics, where I again aim to provide students with the skills to read and understand econometric literature, as well as to have the ability and confidence to undertake some econometric investigations of their own.
+"Another module I teach in the department is an Introduction to Econometrics, where I again aim to provide students with the skills to read and understand econometric literature, as well as to have the ability and confidence to undertake some econometric investigations of their own."

 - ECN219 Research Methods and Introductory Econometrics (Module leader)

 Research summary and PhD student supervision